 Molecular and clinical data were collected from the referring clinicians using a standardized questionnaire.
 All affected individuals were evaluated by a pediatric neurologist and/or geneticist.
 Reports of brain MRI scans were available from 15 individuals.
-Clinical terms were standardized using Human Phenotype Ontology (HPO) terminology.
-(Köhler et al., 2019) Clinical features were grouped in six categories (phenotypical abnormalities of body and face, intellectual and social development, neurological system, respiratory system, gastrointestinal system, and diagnostic procedures).
-Detailed case descriptions for all included individuals are provided in the File S1 and File S2 (sheet "clinical_table").
+Clinical terms were standardized using Human Phenotype Ontology (HPO) terminology (Köhler et al., 2019).
+Clinical features were grouped into six categories (phenotypical abnormalities of body and face, intellectual and social development, neurological system, respiratory system, gastrointestinal system, and diagnostic procedures).
+Detailed case descriptions for all included individuals are provided in Supporting Information Files S1 and S2 (sheet "clinical table").